 The entire commitment text on the application form:

 The application data forms a personal data register in accordance with the General Data Protection Regulation, maintained, stored and archived by the Finnish Cultural Foundation.
 You have the right to verify your information stored in the register either by written request or by personal visit and the correction of incorrect information.
 Access to the data and documents is given to experts who review submitted applications.

-The Finnish Cultural Foundation requires you to comply with the application guidelines for governing the application process, to inform the Foundation of any corresponding funding received from elsewhere during the application processing period, and to act in accordance with the plan you have presented.
+The Finnish Cultural Foundation requires you to comply with the application guidelines for governing the application process, to inform the Foundation through the Online Application Service of any corresponding funding received from elsewhere during the application processing period, and to act in accordance with the plan you have presented.
 The Foundation also requires you to comply with grantee guidelines, should a grant be awarded.
 The guidelines for grantees can be found on the Foundation website.

 In addition to the above terms and conditions, the Foundation requires you to verify that the information you have given on the application form is correct and that you agree to your information and documents being used in the application evaluation and decision-making process.
 The Foundation further requires your consent that the Foundation may exchange necessary information with other funding bodies in order to ensure the total level of funding and to avoid awarding overlapping grants.

 An online report of how the grant was used must be submitted within one year of the final grant payment.
 A failure to provide a grant report will hinder the chances of receiving a grant in the future.

 Giving incorrect information, failing to notify of other funding or other actions in violation of instructions prevents the grantee from withdrawing the grant or results in reimbursement of grant money already withdrawn.